arup-group/genet/CONTRIBUTING.md

 4. Perform linting locally using ```flake8 . --max-line-length 120 --count  --show-source --statistics --exclude=scripts,tests```
 5. Add or update dependencies in `requirements.txt` if applicable
 6. Ensure the CI build pipeline (Actions tab in GitHub) completes successfully for your branch.
-The pipeline performs automated PEP8 checks and runs unit tests in a fresh environment, as well as installation of all dependencies.
+The pipeline performs automated `PEP8` checks and runs unit tests in a fresh environment, as well as installation of all dependencies.
-7. Add to or generate a new jupyter notebook in `notebooks` directory which takes the user through your new feature or change.
+7. Update/add to or generate a new jupyter notebook in `notebooks` directory which takes the user through your new feature or change.
+You may use example data already in `example_data` directory of this repo, or add more (small amount of) data to it to show off your new features.
 8. Add section in the `README.md` which shows usage of your new feature.
-This can be paraphrased from the jupyter notebook.
+This can be paraphrased from the jupyter notebook in point above.
-9. If the feature is to be used in an automated workflow through the docker image, create a script in the `scripts` directory.
+9. If the feature is to be used in an automated workflow through the docker image, create n example script in the `scripts` directory.
 Please use existing scripts as templates.
-10. Submit your Pull Request, describing the feature, linking to any relevant GitHub issues and request review from at least two developers.
+10. Submit your Pull Request (see [GitHub Docs on Creating a Pull Request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)), describing the feature, linking to any relevant GitHub issues and request review from at least two developers.
+(Please take a look at latest commits to find out which developers you should request review from)
-11. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request one of the reviewers to merge it for you.
+11. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, please request one of the reviewers to merge it for you.

+## Attribution

+The Contribution Guide was adapted from [PurpleBooth's Template](https://gist.github.com/PurpleBooth/b24679402957c63ec426).

-## Code of Conduct
+# Code of Conduct

-### Our Pledge
+## Our Pledge

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and